graphcore/graphcore-cloud-tools/examples_utils/benchmarks/README.md

 - Multiple benchmarks can be passed to the `--benchmark` argument and they will be run in the order provided
 - When profiling, the popvision profile is saved in the current working directory (this will be the application directory where the benchmarks are being run) and `POPLAR_ENGINE_OPTIONS` is given: `"autoReport.all": "true"` and `"autoReport.outputSerializedGraph": "false"`.
 This is to enable all standard profiling functionality but avoiding making the profile too large.

-## Changelong
+## Changelog
-07/04 - Initial commits
+- 07/04 - Initial commits
-28/04 - Post-review cleanup and documenting
+- 28/04 - Post-review cleanup and documenting
-03/05 - Modularising and adding to examples_utils
+- 03/05 - Modularising and adding to examples_utils
-17/05 - Added profiling
+- 17/05 - Added profiling
-22/06 - Adding robust pathfidning for ymls/scripts
+- 22/06 - Adding robust pathfidning for ymls/scripts
-27/06 - Adding wandb compile time updating
+- 27/06 - Compile times are now logged to wandb runs where applicable
-06/07 - Adding more functionality from internal benchmarking tools
+- 06/07 - Adding more functionality from internal benchmarking tools
+- 21/07 - Results now stored at the end of benchmarking in CSV and JSON formats
+- 30/07 - Multi-host + Multi-instance benchmarks can now be run with this

 ## Future work plans
 - Support for pytest benchmarks
-- CSV report generation from results of multiple benchmarks
 - Adding profile analysis to profiling
+- Remove wandb by default for external users
+- Filter out convergence testing by default
+- Fix the order in which benchmarks are run to the order they are defined in benchmark yaml files
+- Slack integration
+- Adding checkpoint uploading and offline wandb capabilities
+- Creating documentation